 We advise on every variation of plan design.
 Innovative defined benefit plan designs include lump-sum and early retirement windows.
 Defined contribution plan designs may involve Roth contributions/in-plan Roth conversions and safe harbor contributions, along with plan investments in employer stock, custom target date fund offerings, and open brokerage windows.

-We advise our clients on compliance with governing laws and regulations; counsel on investment of plan assets; assist with funding strategies; prepare plan documents and participant communications; assist with the management and operations of the plans (including internal audits); and negotiate third-party vendor agreements.
+We advise on compliance with governing laws and regulations; counsel on investment of plan assets; assist with funding strategies; prepare plan documents and participant communications; assist with the management and operations of the plans (including internal audits); and negotiate third-party vendor agreements.

 Our work with international plan administration for US- and non-US-owned companies gives us a global perspective.
 We help clients with transfers to and from parent companies around the world, addressing taxation and withholding on distributions to participants abroad.